NOAA-PSL/land-offline_workflow/README.md

 > cd ..

 2d.
-> cd DA_update
+> cd DA_update  (We no longer build GDASApp.
+Instead it is installed at directory shown in make_links)
-> make_links.sh
+> ./make_links.sh
-> build_all.sh
+> source env_GDASApp
 > cd ..

 * Note: DA_update does not include the GDASApp submodule.
-You will need to create a link, see README in DA_update/.
+Its linked above, see README in DA_update/.

+2e.
+If you run ensemble (open loop or DA)
+> cd land_ensemble_gen
+> ./compile_ens.ursa_intel

 3. Run the test.

- in settings_cycle_test check BASEDIR, WORKDIR and OUTDIR are OK create OUTDIR in submit_cycle.sh change #SBATCH --account=gsienkf to point to your own account.
+ In settings_cycle_test check BASEDIR, WORKDIR and OUTDIR are OK

+ Change the other settings (Make sure the obs dir, forcing dir, etc do exit).

+ In submit_cycle.sh make sure #SBATCH --account=  points to your own account.
+ Also the number of processes, threads and time can be changed and synced with those set in settings.

 > do_submit_test.sh

 Once completed, to check snow DA output:

-> check_snowDA_test.sh
+> (For snowDA) check_snowDA_test.sh

 RUNNING YOUR OWN EXPERIMENTS